stAItuned/content-manager/README.md

 - [ ] Add template commit?
 - [ ] Add document structure?
 - [ ] Briefly explain the "goal" of this repo and add the link of our website and social account (when they'll be ready)
+- [ ] Specify who belong to "Tech", "Marketing" and "Writers" team